|Kiwanis Club of Almaden Valley|

 About Almaden Valley Kiwanis

-We meet most Thursday mornings from 7:30-8:30 AM, at the Cup & Saucer restaurant (near the corner of Blossom Hill and Meridian).
+We meet the second Wednesday of month from 6:15pm to 7:30pm, at the Cup & Saucer restaurant (near the corner of Blossom Hill and Meridian).
 Its address is:

 Princeton Plaza Shopping Center 1375 Blossom Hill Rd.
 San Jose, CA 95118 [google map]

-It's probably a good idea to email before coming to a meeting, in case it happens to be a rare week when we have no meeting (or, maybe, an evening meeting).
+It's probably a good idea to email before coming to a meeting, in case it happens to be a rare week when we have no meeting.
 Our general email address is firstname.lastname@example.org.

 As a custom, when members arrive at the meeting, they are encouraged to greet all the other members.
 This develops fellowship, club involvement, and helps spread any communicable diseases you may have.
 It also helps you to learn everyone's names, so that you're not always saying, "hey dude!"